vkhazin/couchbase-courseware/content/chapter-01/RdbmsCons.md

 * Limited support for complex data types and with a limited computation syntax
 * Designed to run on a single server to maintain integrity of the data
 * Scalability and elasticity is a huge challenge for relational databases
-* Latest architectural changes only hide the underlying problem
+* Latest architectural changes only hide the underlying problem - was not designed as a distributed dbms